Euvaz/Squiddie/README.md

 ### Manual

-> Poetry is recommended to be used with Python version 3.10
+> Poetry is recommended to be used with Python version 3.10.

 #### Setup virtual env

-1. Install Poetry
+1. Install Poetry:

     ```sh
     $ pip3 install -U poetry
     ```

-2. Initialize Poetry
+2. Initialize Poetry:

     ```sh
     $ poetry init